 If you want results, call us.
 If you want peace of mind, call us.
 If you want representation who understands the hardship that has been thrust upon you, call us.

-Spinal injuries are considered catastrophic injuries as they often entail permanent and life changing damages.
+Spinal injuries are considered catastrophic injuries as they often entail permanent and life-changing damages.
 Unlike many other tissues in the body, the spinal cord does not have the ability to heal itself after suffering wounds.
 Spinal injuries can cause serious physical and psychological trauma, making them some of the most devastating injuries a victim can experience.

 The team at DiMarco Araujo Montevideo in San Bernardino is committed to helping spinal injury victims through some of the most difficult times of their lives.
 We thoroughly investigate each case so that we can secure the best possible outcome for every client we assist.

-The spinal cord is thick bundle of nerves that, along with the brain, makes up the central nervous system.
+The spinal cord is a thick bundle of nerves that, along with the brain, make up the central nervous system.
 Protected by the vertebral column, the cord runs down the back from the base of the brain.
 Branching off from the cord are several smaller nerves which flow out to the body’s extremities.
 This network of nerves is responsible for creating unconscious reflexes, conscious movements, and sensations.
 When the spinal cord suffers damage, the brain loses connectivity with certain parts of the body.
 Damage higher up on the spinal cord causes more severe symptoms.

 Spinal injuries affect people in different ways, depending on the type of injury and the placement on the spine.
 Common symptoms of spinal injuries include:

 In a few cases, the spinal cord may only suffer partial damage or become pinched between vertebrae, and some individuals may completely recover over time.
 In other cases, however, symptoms are permanent.